ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 For example, imagine a function that takes two arguments, and we want to get a new function that has the first argument fixed (a partial application).
-We can write a generic higher-order function to do this:
+We can write a generic higher-order function for this:

 ```python
 # curry_two_arg.py